Houston Motorcycle Accident Lawyers

 We can handle Houston motorcycle accident cases involving:

-- Single-Vehicle Motorcycle Accidents - 1,886 of the 4,733 motorcyclists that lost their lives in 2019 were in traffic accidents that did not involve any other vehicles.
-Accidents like these can be caused by dangerous and poorly maintained roads, heavy weather, and defective motorcycle parts.
+• Single-Vehicle Motorcycle Accidents: 1,886 of the 4,733 motorcyclists killed in 2019 were in accidents that did not involve any other vehicles.
+These accidents can be caused by dangerous or poorly maintained roads, heavy weather, and defective motorcycle parts.
 We know how to find at-fault parties even when no other vehicles were involved.

-- Multi-Vehicle Motorcycle Accidents - Distracted and careless drivers can cause catastrophic motorcycle accidents that endanger riders' lives.
-When motorcyclists are injured in collisions with other vehicles, our attorneys investigate to determine fault and help our clients recover.
+• Multi-Vehicle Motorcycle Accidents: Distracted and careless drivers can cause catastrophic motorcycle accidents that endanger riders' lives.
+When motorcyclists are injured in collisions with other vehicles, regardless of their cause, our attorneys have the resources to investigate, determine fault, and help our clients recover.

-- Motorcycle-Truck Crashes - Nothing is quite as devastating as a truck accident involving a motorcycle.
-When over-tired commercial drivers, violations of trucking regulations, and poorly loaded or maintained 18-wheelers crash with unsuspecting riders, we stand up for what's right and seek fair recoveries that help our clients rebuild and move on.
+• Motorcycle-Truck Crashes: Nothing is quite as devastating as a truck accident involving a motorcycle.
+When over-tired commercial drivers, violations of trucking regulations, and poorly loaded or maintained 18-wheelers crash with unsuspecting riders, we stand up for what's right and seek fair recoveries that help our clients rebuild.

-- Hit & Run Motorcycle Accidents - Even though motorists are required by law to remain at the scene of a motorcycle accident, some flee or may not even be aware that they have caused a crash.
-Our team of investigators, attorneys, and support staff know how to locate at-fault parties and find all potential sources of compensation after hit and run motorcycle collisions.
+• Hit & Run Motorcycle Accidents: Motorists are required by law to remain at the scene of a motorcycle accident, but some flee or may not even be aware that they caused a crash.
+Our team of investigators, attorneys, and support staff can locate at-fault parties and find all potential sources of compensation after hit and run motorcycle collisions.

-No matter the circumstances surrounding a crash or what may have caused it, our Houston motorcycle accident attorneys have the resources to investigate, negotiate, and litigate on a rider's behalf.
+No matter the circumstances surrounding a crash or its cause, our Houston motorcycle accident attorneys have the resources to investigate, negotiate, and litigate on a rider's behalf.
 From collisions with commercial vehicles to cases against government entities for roadway hazards, we're there to help.

 Sport Bike Accidents in Houston, TX

 There are many different types of motorcycles—all of which have their nuances and dangers.
-One of the most common forms of a motorcycle is a sport bike.
-This is not the more comfortable, more common cruiser; instead, this is a bike built for speed.
+One of the most common is a sport bike.
+Unlike the larger, more comfortable cruiser, this is a bike built for speed.
 The design and manufacturing are meant to help boost acceleration, streamline braking, and improve low, fast cornering.
 Many people claim that the first sport bike to hit the road was the Honda CB750 in 1969.
 This was followed by a massive rise in enthusiasm to pursue the model, becoming closer to racing models throughout the next few decades.
 Now, modern models all differ, but carry similar elements that include high foot pegs, low handlebars, and lightweight frames.

 The three main types of sport bikes include the following classifications:

-- Lightweight - This is considered a beginner or entry level bike and distinguished with engine displacement up to 500 cc.
+• Lightweight: Considered a beginner or entry-level bike and distinguished with engine displacement up to 500 cc.

-- Superbike - These are usually for racing.
-Their engine displacement averages 1,000 cc.
+• Superbike: Usually for racing, their engine displacement averages 1,000 cc.
 Bikes above that are in an open class.

 Cruiser Motorcycle Accidents in Houston, TX

-Cruisers are some of the most common motorcycles seen on the road.
+Cruisers are some of the most common motorcycles seen on the road in Houston and nationwide.
 Most Harley-Davidsons are considered to be cruisers; in fact, their designs are typically believed to "define" this genre.
-The common factors that can be attributed to a cruiser include engines with the low-end torque, which allow for less shifting Similarly, the rider is placed in a position that is designed for comfort with high forward-facing feet which allows for the spine to lean back slightly or stay erect.
+The common factors that can be attributed to a cruiser include engines with low-end torque, which allow for less shifting.
+Similarly, the rider is placed in a position that is designed for comfort with high forward-facing feet which allows for the spine to lean back slightly or stay erect.
 Due to comfort, it is commonly the bike of choice for road trips.

 This comfort, however, doesn't mean that those who choose this type of bike are exempt from being involved in motorcycle accidents.
 Like all motorcycles, cruisers leave the operator vulnerable to severe injuries that range from brain damage to loss of limb.
 In fact, it has been noted that these riders are often not as prepared as sport bike operators, so they can be more vulnerable to an accident.
 Sport bike operators regularly wear full-face helmets, along with more comprehensive safety gear, which operators of cruisers have notoriously been known to forgo.

-Per the U.S Department of Transportation (DOT), 4,000+ fatal motorcycle accidents occurred in 2009; the NHTSA compounds on this by stating that there were 106,000+ motorcycles involved in an accident during that year.
-Age has also been an interesting statistic to track.
-NHTSA reports that motorcyclists that are over the age of 40 accounted for almost half of all fatalities related to a motorcycle accident.
-The age of the motorcyclist has steadily risen over the years; in fact, according to the Motorcycle/ATV Owner Survey put out by the Motorcycle Industry Council, the average motorcycle owner was 43 years old in 2008—making average age leap up four years over the last two decades.
-As cruiser bikes are commonly targeted toward this older demographic, many of these middle-age riders are finding themselves aboard choppers.
+Age has been an interesting statistic to track in terms of motorcycle accidents.
+The NHTSA reports that motorcyclists over the age of 40 account for almost half of all fatalities, and the average age of the motorcyclist has steadily risen over the years.
+According to the American Motorcyclist Association, the average age of its members is 48.
+The average age of Harley-Davidson owners is over 50.
+As cruiser bikes like Harleys are commonly targeted toward this older demographic, so many of these middle-aged riders are finding themselves aboard choppers.

-Our attorneys have handled motorcycle crash claims involving all vehicle types.
-If you need motorcycle accident attorney services in Houston, TX, call (888) 493-1629.
+We have handled motorcycle crash claims involving all vehicle types.
+If you need a motorcycle accident attorney in Houston, TX call (888) 493-1629.

 Practicing Motorcycle Safety

 Riding a motorcycle may be a symbol of speed and freedom, but it does not always mean that it is the safest venture.
 Due to the negligence of drivers, many motorcyclists find themselves paying the price for their mode of transportation.
-In fact, per the National Highway Traffic Safety Administration (NHTSA), there were over two million who found themselves injured in a motor vehicle accident in 2007 alone.
-Four percent of all of these injuries were attributed to motorcyclists.
 We at Arnold & Itkin look to advocate for the rights of those who have wrongfully suffered motorcycle injuries—regardless of whether they were aboard a sports bike or a cruiser.
+We represent riders in Houston and nationwide.

-- Pick a motorcycle that fits you!
-When you are choosing a bike, pick one that fits you.
+• Pick a motorcycle that fits you.
+When choosing a bike, pick one that fits you.
 Not one that you find the most attractive, but one that has limitations that suit your riding ability.
-If you are getting your first sports bike, get an entry level lightweight.
-Also, consider size as your feet should be able to touch the ground comfortably when sitting on your bike.
+If you are getting your first sports bike, get an entry-level lightweight.
+Consider size, as your feet should be able to touch the ground when sitting on your bike.

-- Never carry a passenger if your bike is not built for it.
+• Never carry a passenger if your bike is not built for it.
 Make sure that your bike is built to carry extra weight.
 Also, make sure there is designated space for a passenger, along with all necessary safety amenities for the passenger to use.
+Carrying a passenger on a bike that's not equipped to do so can be hazardous.

-- Wear protective gear—all of it!
+• Wear protective gearall of it!
 When riding a motorcycle, you should be fully and adequately covered.
-This includes wearing a DOT approved helmet, eye protection, gloves, boots that cover your ankles, long pants, and long sleeves.
+This includes wearing a DOT-approved helmet, eye protection, gloves, boots that cover your ankles, long pants, and long sleeves.
+Protective jackets and pants can also provide additional coverage in the event of an accident.

-- Enroll yourself in a training course.
+• Enroll yourself in a training course.
 The Motorcycle Safety Foundation (MSF) offers standardized courses throughout the nation that train students on how to handle their bikes properly.
-Find a local course and get yourself enrolled.
+If you want to get further training, you can find a local course and get yourself enrolled.
+Even seasoned riders can benefit from ongoing training.

 About Houston

-Houston has a lot to offer motorcycle riders, with beautiful scenery and weather.
-Riders can enjoy several motorcycle routes in the greater Houston area, including the Sam Houston National Forest, which offers wonderful views of the forest, the Woodlands Back Stretch, which is just outside the city, and the Three Sisters, which is nicknamed “The Twisted Sisters” because of all its hills and steep turns.
+With its scenery and weather, Houston has a lot to offer motorcycle riders.
+There are several motorcycle routes in the greater Houston area, including the Sam Houston National Forest, the Woodlands Back Stretch, and the Three Sisters, nicknamed “The Twisted Sisters” for its hills and steep turns.

 Houston Links & Resources